SumitsHub/learn-js/vanilla js/topics/_01_proxy_reflect/NOTES.md

 ## Internal Methods of Objects
 1. Object defines some internal methods specifying how it can be interacted with
 2. All internal methods are called by the language itself, and are not directly accessible in JavaScript code
-3. Internal methods of Objects and corrensponding proxy traps -
+3. Internal methods of Objects and corresponding proxy traps -
 ```js
 [[GetPrototypeOf]] - getPrototypeOf()
 [[SetPrototypeOf]] - setPrototypeOf()